Piposh: Conception and In the Interest of Ratings (1997–98)

-In the late 1980 while Ronan Gluzman was at the age of 13, he began his computer gaming career by creating games and animations on Macromedia Mac Director software.
-After he left the Israeli army and while his brother Roy was still a member, they set up a small graphics business in Pardes Hanna (פרדס חנה), where they did routine projects for commission.
+In the late 1980 while brothers Renan and Roy Gluzman was at the age of 13 and 11, they began their computer gaming career by creating games and animations on Macromedia Mac Director software.
+After Renan left the Israeli army and while his brother Roy was still a member, they set up a small graphics business in Pardes Hanna (פרדס חנה), where they did routine projects for commission.
 In 1997, one of their projects reached the desk of the CEO of video game distributor Hed Artzi Multimedia (הד ארצי מולטימדיה), the multimedia arm of Israeli record label Hed Arzi Music, who liked the illustration style of the duo and suggested they create a Hebrew-language computer game.
 He gave them NIS 10,000 in return for 50% of the future profits from the sales.

 Despite having no experience in the video gaming industry, the team went to work and after nine months of development, released In the Interest of Ratings (בתככי הרייטינג), a title which focused on the incompetent detective Elimelech Egoz (voiced by Moshe Ferster), who goes on holiday at the fictional Nofei Hadera Hotel only to be greeted by a bizarre murder case.
 The game contained intertextuality, inside jokes, irony, and cynicism.
-In the Interest of Ratings received negative reviews in the press, including in Internet Captain (קפטן האינטרנט), the technology/multimedia branch of the leading Israeli newspaper Haaretz; however it received positive reviews in youth-oriented newspapers.
+In the Interest of Ratings received negative reviews in the press, including in Internet Captain (קפטן האינטרנט), the technology/multimedia branch of the leading Israeli newspaper Haaretz, but it received positive reviews in youth-oriented newspapers.
 Ultimately the game was relatively popular, though it was not financially successful.
-But it led the duo to decide to try to develop a second video game, which would become Piposh, under their new development company Guillotine (גיליוטין).
+Nevertheless, it led the duo to decide to try to develop a second video game, which would become Piposh, under their new development company Guillotine (גיליוטין).

 Piposh (1998–99)

 The Gluzman brothers wrote the text and the code, drew the backgrounds and characters, and created the animations; in addition they convinced actors Shai Avivi, Amos Shuv, Anat Magen, Ilan Peled, Dudu Zar, Meni Pe'er, and Ilan Ganani (as Piposh) to voice characters voluntarily.
 The game was developed by four people in a garage, at a time when the computer gaming industry in Israel was considered practically non-existent.
 Glutzman recalls that Guillotine was not particularly well managed, lacked business planning and didn't have a financial focus, and instead consisted of a naive team who wanted to simply make something "fun and cool".
 Ynet asserts the duo was irrational for choosing set up a development company for Israeli games that only appealed to the local market.
-Ronen would later describe the contemporary Israeli video gaming industry as an imaginary thing to pursue, for four young developers working from their garage.
+Renan and Roy would later describe the contemporary Israeli video gaming industry as an imaginary thing to pursue, for four young developers working from their garage.
 During development, Ronan used the program Macromedia Director 4, and he created each game screens from scratch.
 At the time of the game's release, Ronan published his phone number to allow stuck players to phone in for help.